samjones00/docs/docs/_documentation/DigitalOcean-GitHub-Action-Mix.md

 > You'll need to use whichever service you use to manage the DNS of your domains.

 ## GitHub Repository Setup
-Now we are ready to deploy to our server, first we'll need an application to deploy!
+With the Droplet server all setup, first we'll need an application to deploy!

 We are going to use `x new web DropletApp` as a command to create a blank ServiceStack application.